Pucklechurch Parish Council - Introduction

 Find out more about the role of Town & Parish Councils here

-Each year the Council’s Annual Return is audited by an external auditor appointed by the Audit Commission.
-Any person who is interested has the opportunity to inspect and make copies of the Annual Return and all books, deeds, contracts, bills, vouchers and receipts etc. relating to them.
-The date appointed for the exercise of these rights for documents relating to the year ended 31st March 2014 will be posted here as soon as it is announced.
+Each year the council’s Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities’ Audit Appointments Ltd. Any person who is interested has the opportunity to inspect and make copies of the Annual Return and all books, deeds, contracts, bills, vouchers and receipts etc. relating to them.
+The date appointed for the exercise of these rights for documents relating to the year ended 31st March will be posted here as soon as it is announced.
 Local Government Electors and their representatives also have the opportunity to question the auditor about the accounts and the right to make objections to the accounts or any item in them.
 Written notice of an objection must first be given to the auditor and a copy sent to the Council.

 Full council meetings take place on the first and third Wednesdays every month at Pucklechurch Community Centre, starting at 7.30pm.